vonkanehoffen/wix-style-react/src/Page/README.MIGRATION.md

 ### Page Container

-Previously we reuired that the Page's parent container will have these styles:
+Previously we required that the Page's parent container will have these styles:

 ```css
 height: 100vh;